 A Balance Sheet is an accounting report required by all companies registered at Companies House and is useful for self-employed to see how their business is performing.
 It allows you to see a snap shot of your business on a given date, normally month or year end.
 It is also a useful tool for management to see the amount of assets a business owns including equipment, bank balance and how much is owed at any given time.

 The report provides information that is useful when assessing the financial stability of a company.
-There a number of financial ratios that can be used to asses the businesses financial position, these include liquidity ratios and gearing ratios.
-These ratios are used by banks and suppliers to work out if the can offer a loan, overdraft or credit facility
+There are a number of financial ratios that can be used to assess the business's financial position, these include liquidity ratios and gearing ratios.
+These ratios are used by banks and suppliers to work out if the can offer a loan, overdraft or credit facility.

 A balance sheet shows the following information:

 We have a free Excel Balance Sheet template for you to download free of charge.
 This template is not suitable for submitting to Companies House, but will enable a small business to produce a report for their year end.
 If you are a limited company you will need to get you accountant to produce a balance sheet as part of your accounts to submit to Companies House.

-The report is normally formatted vertical showing the following:
+The report is normally formatted vertically showing the following:

 Assets - Liabilities = Equity